-Around a third of people in the UK are myopic.
-The condition usually starts in childhood (between six and 13 years of age) and tends to get worse until the eye has stopped growing.
+Around a third of people in the UK are short-sighted.
+The condition usually starts during primary school years and tends to worsen until the eye has stopped growing.
 Myopia can also develop in very young children.
 Adults may also become short-sighted.
-You are more likely to become myopic if their parents are also myopic.
+You are more likely to become short sighted if your parents are also short sighted.

-The exact causes of myopia are not fully understood, so it is difficult to predict accurately how myopic any child may become in the future.
+The exact causes of myopia are not fully understood, so it is difficult to predict accurately how myopic a person may become in the future.
 Researchers know that the following things may make it more likely that a child will eventually become myopic:

 Becoming myopic before nine years old may increase the risk of developing a high level of myopia.
 If a person has a high level of myopia, they will be at a slightly greater risk of losing their sight later in life due to conditions such as retinal detachments, glaucoma and myopic retinal degeneration and can potentially lead to sight loss.
 However most cases can be treated and the risk of developing these conditions among the general population is small.